 The Pro Plus cream will supply your body with natural progesterone which will balance out estrogen, so the pancreas won’t be overstimulated.
 Progesterone also helps to balance blood sugar on its own.
 The Soothe Stress cream gives the body the building blocks to make cortisol so that the body isn’t stealing its valuable progesterone and helps repair your adrenal glands from chronic stress.

 Until you balance your hormones, and lower your stress levels, you will continue to have difficulties balancing your blood sugar even with diet and lifestyle changes.
 By using the BeBalanced creams together, your body will have the building blocks it needs to balance your hormones, your blood sugar and help you combat stress naturally without any negative side effects like synthetic hormone therapy.
-When your hormones are balanced not only will your blood sugar stabilize, but your mood, sleep, and energy levels will also improve.
+When your hormones and blood sugar are more balanced you will also notice an improvement in your mood, sleep, and energy levels.

 Supplement your body with BeSteady